microsoft/PowerStig/README.md

 ### Unreleased

+* Added a Document module to automatically create a Stig Checklist (EXPERIMENTAL)
 * Merged PowerStigDsc into PowerStig so there is only one module to maintain
   * Replaced PowerStig Technology Class with Enumeration
   * Added script module back to manifest